City of New Orleans (song): Willie Nelson version

 Steve Goodman won a posthumous Grammy Award for Best Country Song at the 27th Grammy Awards in 1985 for Willie Nelson's version, which was included on Nelson's 1984 album City of New Orleans.
 It reached #1 on both the Billboard Hot Country Singles chart in the United States and the RPM Country Tracks chart in Canada.

 Chart performance

 Creme 21 version

 Creme 21, a pop band from Frankfurt am Main, recorded a version using Thomas Woitkewitsch's German lyrics.
 The cover spent 12 weeks on the German record charts, peaking at #36.
+Rudi Carrell, who sang the lyrics first in 1975, had a cameo in the music video.
+It also featured footage of old Rudi Carrell shows.